- Navigating the City

 - Basement Backup Protection Program

-Snow and Ice Information
+Snow and Ice Removal Information

 The Lansing Public Service Department is responsible for clearing snow and salting of 444 miles of City streets.

 Our technical staff, supervisors and equipment operators have worked together to improve every aspect of our snow removal program.
 Keeping our City's streets and sidewalks clean and safe during the winter is a big job.
-It can't happen without the cooperation of all our residents, businesses and agencies.
+It can't happen without the cooperation of all of our residents, businesses and agencies.